vtexdocs/help-center-content/docs/announcements/en/vtex-ios-new-translation-system.md

 author: TnXcuQydAAOuwWACo864E
 slug: vtex-ios-new-translation-system
 legacySlug: vtex-ios-new-translation-system
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The new Messages App and the changes in the MessagesBuilder make the translation process easier and more complete.
+announcementSynopsisEN: 'The new Messages App and the changes in the MessagesBuilder make the translation process easier and more complete.'
 ---

 We've launched the new __Messages App__, followed by major changes in the `MessagesBuilder`.
 The new features meet the needs of developers interested in a more complete translation system, which adds multilingual support to their front-end apps and the responses of back-end apps.